kubernetes/autoscaler/cluster-autoscaler/proposals/provisioning-request.md

 1. Listing unschedulable pods where:
       - pods that consume ProvReq need to filtered-out
-      - pods that are represented by the ProvReq need to be injected (we need to ensure those are threated as one group by the sharding logic)
+      - pods that are represented by the ProvReq need to be injected (we need to ensure those are treated as one group by the sharding logic)
 2. Scale-up logic, which as of now has no notion atomicity and grouping of pods.
 This is simplified as the ScaleUp logic was recently put [behind an interface](https://github.com/kubernetes/autoscaler/pull/5597).